How Long Do Knee Replacements Last? The Truth.

 - Infection: like any surgery – infection is always a risk.
 This can occur superficially around the healing surgery wound or internally within the tissues surrounding the new prosthesis.
 The latter is more serious, and could result in another surgery2.

 There are also issues that can occur with the implant itself during the recovery period or due to irregular use thereafter.
-Check out the full overview of the possible issues with knee prosthesis here.
+Check out the full overview of the possible issues with knee prostheses here.

 4. Alternatives to Knee Replacement Surgery